Jean Piccard: Stratosphere flight

 Piccard was the co-pilot for his wife Jeannette on the third and final voyage of the Century of Progress.
 The largest balloon in the world was conceived for him to fly at the World's Fair in 1933 but was flown there by US Navy pilots who were licensed.
 After this flight he created the liquid oxygen converter when the liquid failed to vaporize on descent after the cabin doors were open.
-Piccard developed a frost-free window, that was used on this flight and later by the Navy and Air Force in the B-24 Liberator or B-26 Marauder.
+Piccard developed a frost-free window, that was used on this flight and later by the Navy and Air Force in the Consolidated B-24 Liberator or Martin B-26 Marauder.
 He used blasting caps and TNT for releasing the balloon at launch and for remote release of external ballast from inside the sealed cabin.
 This was the first use of pyrotechnics for remote-controlled actuating devices in aircraft, an unpopular, revolutionary idea at the time.
 Later his student Robert R. Gilruth, who became the director of the NASA Manned Spacecraft Center, approved and used them in spacecraft.

 The July 21st, 1952 issue of The Canberra Times newspaper printed an incorrect front-page article in which Piccard claimed it would be possible for humans to fly to Mars with balloons as early as 1954, if anyone was willing to invest $250,000.
 Piccard had claimed he would study the light from Mars through a spectroscope to try to find evidence of oxygen and water at a high altitude to ensure his measurements were as precise as possible.